 National Science Foundation (NSF) Graduate Fellowships offer recognition and three years of support for advanced study to approximately 900 outstanding graduate students in the mathematical, physical biological engineering, and behavioral and social sciences, and to research-based Ph.D. degrees in science education each year.
 The Foundation also administers a Minority Graduate Fellowship program and offers additional awards to Women in Engineering and Women in Computer and Information Science.

-While there is no internal Earlham process for the NSF Graduate Fellowship, you are encouraged to let the Faculty Liaison and the Center for Career and Community Engagement know that you are applying, and you are welcome to seek our help during the application process.
+While there is no internal Earlham process for this fellowship, you are encouraged to let the Faculty Liaison and the Center for Career and Community Engagement know that you are applying, and you are welcome to seek our help during the application process.

 Who May Apply

 Individuals in the early stages of graduate study.
 In most cases, an individual has three opportunities to apply: prior to or during the senior year of college, the first year of graduate school, and the beginning of the second year of graduate school.
 Three-year graduate research fellowships are available in science, mathematics, and engineering, including Women in Engineering and Computer and Information Science awards.

 Application Pool Description